MitulV/Rtcamp_FacebookAssignment/README.md

 * JavaScript

 ## Demo
-* Please Refer Screenshot for it
+* Please Refer Screenshots Folder for it

 ## Developer